 Get stories and expert advice on all things related to college and parenting.

-It's too soon to say whether fall will bring a complete return to normal operations on campus, but either way your student needs to prepare for the next academic year.
-Making plans for the future may also get them re-excited about the courses they'll be taking and all the fun things that will come with being a sophomore, junior or senior in college.
+Making plans for the future will get them excited about the courses they'll be taking and all the fun things that will come with being a sophomore, junior or senior in college.

 In addition to making sure they preregistered successfully, your student should check that they have the appropriate number of credits, courses that will help them progress, and prerequisites for courses they want to take in future semesters.
 (A four-year plan is essential — here's why, plus how to make one if they haven't already.)